 For technology professionals, contract jobs are an appealing way to learn the latest IT skills while building up your resume (and salary minimum).
 Unlike “traditional” professionals, technology contractors and consultants have active resumes; meaning they regularly move from one project to the next.
 When it comes to strategically landing your next tech contract, think less like the IT professionals and more like the IT hiring manager.

-Last year's IT Industry Outlook predictions proved to pan out in 2016.
-Growth in the IT sector was abundant, and as a result, the need to hire IT talent does not show any signs of slowing down.
-But, that doesn’t mean every IT candidate is "hireable".
+Last year's IT Industry Outlook predictions proved to pan out in 2018.
+Growth in the IT sector continues to be abundant, and as a result, the need to hire IT talent does not show any signs of slowing down.
+But, that doesn’t mean every IT candidate is "hireable."

 Do your homework.
 Think less like the person that needs a job and more like the one doing the hiring.
 Be sure you know how much you're worth based on the latest job market conditions.
 Compare current contractor rates with those from tech salary statistics to see whether the numbers add up.